List of historic structures in Oatman, Arizona: Cool Springs

 Before reaching Oatman through the historic Route 66, there is a gas station, the Cool Springs camp and service station, which originally was built in 1920.
 The original building burned to the ground in the 1960s and a new one was rebuilt in its place.
 The pillars are the only items which remained from the original structure.
 Part of the movie "Universal Soldier" was filmed there.
 Between the station and Oatman there is a stone bridge on the narrow Route 66.
 The stone bridge is located in what is known as "Bloody 66" in Sitgreaves Pass.
 According to the book “The Big Roads”, authored by Earl Swift, the 18-foot stone bridge that crossed the wash was too narrow for two speeding cars to pass safely in opposite directions.
 One car would hit another or worse impale itself, and sometimes its driver, on the wooden guard rail.

 National Register of Historic Places

-The National Register of Historic Places includes:
+Among the structures listed in the National Register of Historic Places are the following: